klara-chmura/computec-docs/docs/wms/administrator-guide/installation/overview.md

 ### Install WMS Server

-Execute the installation process for the WMS Server
+Execute the installation process for the WMS Server.
+Learn how to install the WMS Client [here](../../administrator-guide/installation/wms-client/computec-wms-client-download.md)

 ### Configuration